aws-solutions-library-samples/guidance-for-responsible-content-moderation-with-ai-services-on-aws/README.md

 Currently it only support regions which have AWS Rekognition and SageMaker available.

 ## Cleanup
+### Terminate The Solution
 Please kick `cdk destroy` to clean up the whole environment in this path `image-moderation/infrastructure`.

+### Terminate Deployment EC2
+Now you can follow this link [Terminate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) to destroy your deployment EC2 if you've setup for this solution only.

 ## FAQ, known issues, additional considerations, and limitations
 N/A